RafaelGSS/blog/priv/posts/github-actions-elixir-digital-ocean.md

 > In the project I've a Dockerfile for development and one for production (prod.dockerfile), and in this article I'll show the `prod.dockerfile`

-to summarize the Dockerfile, we've the following commands:
+To summarize the Dockerfile, we've the following commands:

 ```sh
 ENV PORT=4000 \